Packard® Motor Car Foundation

 where he is currently serving as a Trustee on its National Board.
 He owns 4 Packards, ranging from a 1917 Twin

 1938 Twelve 1608 limousine

 Bud Juneau, of California, is a retired educator and well-known writer and photographer of vintage automobiles.
-He serves as President of the Foundation, created our web site and is our webmaster.
+He created our web site and is our webmaster.
 He collects cars from a wide range of eras, is a member of The Society of Automotive Historians, Packard Clubs, The Classic Car Club and The Antique Automobile Club of America.

 1937 Twelve 1508 touring sedan

 Richard Kughn, of Michigan, is a property developer, former CEO of Lionel Trains Inc., and was operator of "Car-Rail", a museum devoted to antique and classic cars and toy trains.
 He has a number of Packards in his collection, has been a long-time supporter of the Meadowbrook Concours, and has been involved in historical preservation.
 He is a long-time member of The Classic Car Club and The Packard Club.

 David Kane, of New Jersey, builds luxury homes and collects a wide variety of vintage automobiles.
 He is active in many car clubs including The Classic Car Club and Packard Clubs.
 He sits on a number of foundation boards and was recently involved with the restoration and preservation of a historic inn located in the town of Bernardsville, N.J.

 1937 Twelve convertible sedan

 Richard M. Langworth CBE, of New Hampshire and Bahamas, has written forty